Virtual Machine Pre-install

 Done!
 You're ready to get started on your VM journey!

-AMD cpu users:
+AMD CPU users:

 Reboot your computer and go into your BIOS/UEFI.
 The key you will need to press varies, but it should be F1, F2 or DEL.
 Check for your specific key (you can google it if you know your motherboard manufacturer, or look for a prompt on screen when booting).